aai-institute/lakefs-spec/docs/quickstart.md

 ## Next Steps

+!!! todo
+    These links might refer to pages under development and are subject to change (or being broken)

 After this walkthrough of the installation and an introduction to basic file system operations using `lakefs-spec`, you might want to consider more advanced topics:

 - [Use Cases for `lakefs-spec`](use-cases.md)